javierclb/tutorials/python.md

   Let's create a folder and open a New File there.
 Name the file `intro.py`.
 Next, enter the following code into the file:
   ![example](https://05971e22-a-62cb3a1a-s-sites.googlegroups.com/site/pythonprojectsforecon/butterflycurveexample/Screen%20Shot%202018-07-19%20at%203.26.12%20PM.png?attachauth=ANoY7cqBmmIx-T_nKsnihO7eXmBqCf3LeR69Livs6IaTq1uTjl4uoUt6yCQBv4WYGckiKHycebjLeq7dweKiW0N_dVJgZtTulE-iueE-cb453p1okXuIpLwkeX1vV2aIiEZEp719_DRqRfXV3v8rdZn9OybDlVD3FjGp_klwhGkdPTefbwe39YLpBscRJ7_KubkPuWCc2u8bME1EGfErMOdKqQZ4jPTLYebZWsTMza5wcOQMumlO-O2r96EXHl05wdLmPXlqIl7UN0IX0HL27QreP5hmB8gYbkH6Eit1WkFlZaIXf6W6fu4%3D&attredirects=0)

-  To run this script, right-click in the editer and choose **Run Python File in Terminal** which also saves the file automatically.
-Alternately, you could select lines you hope to run, then press `Ctrl+Enter` or right-click and choose **Run Selection/Line in Python Terminal**.
+  To run this script, right-click in the editer, open the Command Palette (⇧⌘P) and type **Run Python File in Terminal** which also saves the file automatically.
+Alternately, you could select lines you hope to run, then press `Ctrl+Enter` or right-click , open the Command Palette (⇧⌘P) and type  **Run Selection/Line in Python Terminal**.

   If everything works perfectly, an output of "The polynomial has complex roots" should be returned.
 Indeed, the polynomial f(x) =  1 x^2 + 2 x + 2 has complex roots.